zsnyder21/NeuralCryptography/README.md

 ### Training the Network
 To train the network, we use randomly generated images and strings.
 This helps the network to be robust and work with a very wide variety of text and images.
-Examples of random images and text can be seen below
+Examples of random images and text can be seen below:

 |             Random Image 1              |               Random Image 2             |
 |------------------------------|-----------------------------------------------------|